xma711/notebook/math/graph_theory/README.md

 Complete graph: a graph in which each pair of vertices is joined by an edge.
 A complete graph contains all possible edges.

-Finit graph: a graph in which the vertex set and the edge set are finite sets.
+Finite graph: a graph in which the vertex set and the edge set are finite sets.
 Otherwise it is called an infinite graph.

 Connected graph: an undirected graph in which every unordered pair of vertices in the graph is connected.
 When we say a pair of vertices {x,y} is 'connected', it means there is a path leads from x to y.
 If the requirement for 'connected graph' is not fulfilled, the graph is called disconnected graph.
-A stronlgy connected graph is a directed graph in which every ordered pair of vertices in the graph is strongly connected (a path between x and y formed by directed edges exists).
+A strongly connected graph is a directed graph in which every ordered pair of vertices in the graph is strongly connected (a path between x and y formed by directed edges exists).

 Bipartite graph: a graph in which the vertex set can be partitioned into 2 sets, W and X, so that no 2 vertices in W share a common edge and